aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `swap`

-Swap the elements at the i'th and j'th indices in the vector v.
+Swap the Ts at the i'th and j'th indices in the vector v.
 Will abort if either of i or j are out of bounds for v.